What Is Noise Pollution? Definition, Sources, Prevention & Facts

 Local Government should also be invested in imposing noise restrictions during certain times of the day for industries that create a lot of noise pollution, such as airports, construction sites, stadiums, and nightclubs, to ensure that people in residential areas aren’t too perturbed by the noises that these activities create.

-It’s worth having a look on your local Government website to get an idea of which measures are in place for your neighborhood and how the Government pledge to control this so that you are aware of who to contact should you experience any noise pollution which causes distress of has a negative impact on your daily life.
+It’s worth having a look on your local Government website to get an idea of which measures are in place for your neighborhood and how the Government pledge to control this so that you are aware of who to contact should you experience any noise pollution which causes distress or has a negative impact on your daily life.